carterisonline/dagrid/README.md

 ## Building

+With [Nix](https://nixos.org/) installed, all the hard work is reliably done for you.
+Run `nix build .#dagrid-plugin` to build and output `dagrid.clap` to the `result` directory. `nix flake check` runs checks and tests. `nix develop [--run <editor>]` puts you into a development shell.
+Other build commands are listed below:

 | Command              | Action                                           |
 | -------------------- | ------------------------------------------------ |
 | `cargo dgbundle`     | Compiles and bundles `dagrid-plugin-export.clap` |